AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## What's the difference between the overlap and non-overlap metrics?

-The following figure shows the overlap for three metrics (Unique Household, Incremental Household, and Incremental Household (Overlap)) for three campaigns (A, B, and C).
+The following figure shows three metrics (Unique Household, Incremental Household, and Incremental Household (Overlap)) for three campaigns (A, B, and C).

 ![Illustration of household overlap metrics](/help/dsp/assets/household-overlap-metrics-illustration.png "Illustration of household overlap metrics")